Montaigne-ensaios/montaigne_app/development_guide.md

 ## 1.1 Project structure

-New projects should follow the Android Gradle project structure that is defined on the [Android Gradle plugin user guide](https://developer.android.com/studio/build).
-The [ribot Boilerplate](https://github.com/ribot/android-boilerplate) project is a good reference to start from.
+New projects should follow the Android Gradle poll structure that is defined on the [Android Gradle plugin user guide](https://developer.android.com/studio/build).
+The [ribot Boilerplate](https://github.com/ribot/android-boilerplate) poll is a good reference to start from.

 ## 1.2 File naming